Implementing accessibility skills: Color

 What this means

-Effective use of color entails ensuring that there is sufficient contrast between the text color and the background color you have chosen and not relying solely on color to convey meaning.
+Effective use of color entails ensuring sufficient contrast between the text color and the background color you have chosen and not relying solely on color to convey meaning.

 Why this matters

-For users without vision impairments, color adds interest and can even set a tone for a page or a PowerPoint slide.
+Color adds interest for users without vision impairments and can even set a tone for a page or a PowerPoint slide.
 This information is not intended to discourage you from using color in your learning materials!

 Accessible color palettes for UM System campuses